-What Does it Mean to Screen and Recoat a floor?
+What Does a Screen and Recoat Service Mean?

 So What Does it Cost?

 It is estimated that a professional screen and recoat service will cost between $1.50 and $2.50 per square foot.
 It is important to note that the cost of screening and recoating hardwood floors will vary depending on the services offered in your area.